widd/cp-protocol/as2/server/player.md

 ### Send Safe Message
-Sent to all penguins in a room to show a safe message sent by a penguin.
+Sent to all penguins in a room to show a safe message said by a penguin.
 `ss`

 |Argument|Type|Variadic?|